-For more information relating to restrictions on the ownership of the Shares, see "Risk Factors" on page 46, "Business and Properties" on page 144, and "Regulatory and Environmental Matters - Nationality Restriction" on page 222.
+For more information relating to restrictions on the ownership of the Shares, see "Risk Factors", "Business and Properties" and "Regulatory and Environmental Matters - Nationality Restriction" on page 194.

 In the event that foreign ownership of our Company's outstanding capital stock will exceed such allowable maximum percentage, we have the right to reject a transfer request by a stockholder to persons other than Philippine Nationals and the right not to record such purchases in our Company's books.
 Moreover, if any share is inadvertently issued and/or transferred in violation of the said restriction, the shares issued and/or transferred in excess of the allowable maximum percentage shall be null and void, and we may immediately proceed to cancel the registration of the same in the books of the Company.
-Should any stockholder shall not be considered a stockholder and shall have no right with respect to such shares except to demand payment therefor from us or the transferor, as the case may be, or to dispose of the same to qualified shareholders within thirty (30) days of receipt of notice from us.
+Should any stockholder acquire shares in excess of the foregoing restriction, such stockholder shall not be considered a stockholder and shall have no right with respect to such shares except to demand payment therefor from us or the transferor, as the case may be, or to dispose of the same to qualified shareholders within thirty (30) days of receipt of notice from us.